-When it comes to picking a destination for an African safari, for most first timers it usually boils down to a simple two-way choice: Kenya vs Tanzania.
 These two countries are the joint kings of the safari adventure; both have huge open savannas full of astonishing wildlife and accommodation to suit all styles and budgets, so if you’ve never been to either, choosing whether to base your safari in Kenya or Tanzania can be tough.

-And don’t get me started on the non-safari attractions!
-Both countries have so much more to offer than just wildlife-spotting.
 With pristine white sandy beaches, turquoise seas, culture, landscapes and mountains to climb, both Kenya and Tanzania are dream travel destinations.
 So how do you choose between them?

-Well, one way to decide is to ask non-biased experts for advice.
-So I put the call out to travel bloggers and travel writers who have visited both countries, and asked them whether they would recommend Kenya or Tanzania.
-And here’s what they said…
+To help, I decided to ask some non-biased experts for advice.
+So I put the call out to travel bloggers and travel writers who have visited both countries, and asked them whether they would recommend Tanzania or Kenya for a first-time visitor.

-Kenya vs Tanzania safari?
+Kenya vs Tanzania: which is best for safari?

-Even though Tanzania has one of the most well known national parks in the world, Serengeti National Park, Kenya’s efforts for wildlife conservation far surpass that of Tanzania.
 According to the Kenya Wildlife Conservancies Association, there are 160 conservancies in Kenya covering 6.63 million hectares.
 Kenya is also home to 24 National Parks, compared to Tanzania’s 19, one of which – Nairobi National Park – is the only National Park in the world located next to a major city.

 One of these conservancies is Ol Pejeta in Central Kenya’s Laikipia County.
 What makes this conservancy special is it’s the home to the last two Northern White Rhinos in the world, Fatu and Najin.
 They are kept under 24-hour surveillance and there are efforts to save the species using IVF.
-Ol Pejeta is also East Africa’s largest black rhino sanctuary and home to The Sweetwaters Chimpanzee Sanctuary, a refuge for chimpanzees rescued from the black market.

 The Great Migration is a draw to both Kenya and Tanzania, but the best place to view it is in Kenya’s Maasai Mara.
 This is where the wildebeest cross the Mara River in droves making for a true National Geographic moment for visitors.